VenithNET/Dragon-Linux/README.md

 ## Contributing

-All contributors are expected to abide by our [Code of Conduct](https://asahilinux.org/code-of-conduct) and our [Copyright and Reverse Engineering Policy](https://asahilinux.org/copyright).
+All contributors are expected to abide by our [Code of Conduct](https://dragon-linux.venith.net/code-of-conduct) and our [Copyright Policy](https://dragon-linux.venith.net/copyright).

-For more information, please see our [Contributing](https://asahilinux.org/contribute/) page.
+For more information, please see our [Contributing](https://dragon-linux.venith.net/contribute/) page.